rinocloud/rinocloud-matlab/README.md

 ### Download into a variable

-If we simply wanted to read the text straight into a MATLAB variable, "DATA", we would type:
+If we simply wanted to read the text straight into a MATLAB variable, "data", we would type:

 ```python
 data = rino.download(7664, 'tofile', false);